Share this article

 Main Beach’s Next Top Dogel

-Taking inspiration from the popular program “Next Top Model”, this is a hilarious dog costume competition at Main Beach with prizes and dog-friendly stalls.
+Taking inspiration from the popular program “Next Top Model”, this dog costume competition at Main Beach offers prizes and plenty of dog-friendly stalls.

 Cost: Free